 As previously mentioned, watermelons do require significant space.
 Not only do the vines reach significant length, but the fruit itself can weigh as much as 200 pounds (91 kg.)!
 While most of us will get nowhere near that blue ribbon size, there can still be the problem of those long ranging vines, sometimes over 3 feet (1 m.) long.
 So, to curtail the size, it is indeed possible to prune the plant.

 Beyond reining in the size, there are other reasons for watermelon trimming.
 Pruning watermelons promotes healthier vines and increases fruit size.
 Look for irregular or rotting fruit to prune from the plant.
 Removing the less than perfect melons will enable the plant to focus energy towards growing bigger, healthier, juicier melons.

 The downside to watermelon trimming is that it may affect pollination.
 Watermelons need both male and female flowers to set fruit.
 Cutting watermelon vines back may reduce the number of female flowers, of which there are fewer than male, about one female for every seven male blooms.
 Obviously, with no female blooms for the bees to cross pollinate to the male blooms, there will be no fruit.

 Also, cutting back watermelon plants can cause the plant to send out additional runners.
 This can delay fruit set because the plant is now focusing its energy on growing vines instead of developing melons.

-Lastly, a watermelon plant’s rapid growth and spread tends to retard weeds by blocking the sunlight, thereby preventing weeds from getting the nutrition they need to sprout.
+Lastly, a watermelon plant’s rapid growth and spread tends to hold back weeds by blocking the sunlight, thereby preventing weeds from getting the nutrition that they need to sprout.
 If you cut too much of the watermelon back, you will likely be unwittingly encouraging weed growth.
 Not a big deal if you don’t mind pulling weeds.
 You can also use a good layer of dark mulch around the plants to control weed growth.